dwana49/stupidneurosis/_posts/2014-08-12-be-prefixed.md

 ---

 Cover image credit: [Jerome K. Moore](http://jerome-k-moore.deviantart.com/art/BEWITCHED-REMAKE-288696743)

 [^1]: Regrettably, the OED is subscription-only, and I had to access it through my university's library page.
 If you have a UWEC username and password, you can read [the whole entry](http://www.oed.com.proxy.uwec.edu/view/Entry/16442?isAdvanced=false&result=5&rskey=bHMqgS&#contentWrapper) if you want, but I already put all the best parts up here.
 If you are a student at some other university, check your library's page to see if you have access to the OED.
 You can spend hours in there...
+[^2]: If you added one letter to that word, you'd get Littlefinger hitting somebody with a whip!